-If you’ve come to the realization that you drink too much wine on a regular basis, Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, offers alcohol detox.
-Detox can help get you on the road to successful, long-lasting sobriety.
+If you’ve come to the realization that you drink too much wine on a regular basis, Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida can help.
+Our medically supervised alcohol detox program can help get you on the road to successful, long-lasting sobriety.
 Medically-managed detox at our premier facility prepares individuals for subsequent rehab.
 It creates a stable foundation for a safe and effective recovery.

 Making the decision to get clean can be scary and overwhelming.
-With the help of experienced staff at Serenity House Detox, you can overcome your alcohol problem and regain the independence, self-confidence, and motivation that your drinking has stolen from you.
+With the help of our experienced medical detox staff, you can overcome your alcohol problem and regain the independence, self-confidence, and motivation that your drinking has stolen from you.
 Self-detox can be dangerous.
-At our detox center, your health and progress will be closely monitored round-the-clock by our compassionate and professional medical team.
+At our Florida detox center, your health and progress will be closely monitored round-the-clock by our compassionate and professional medical team.
 Helping individuals safely and effectively through the complicated and sometimes painful detox process is our top priority.
 It has worked for many others, and it can work for you.

 Call Us Now

 If you have to ask, “How much wine is too much?”, chances are you already know the answer.
 Detox at Serenity House Deox in Fort Lauderdale or West Palm Beach, Florida, can get you back on your feet.
-Next stop, rehab.
 Detox can be a strong platform to grow from and prepare you for a life of healthy, sober recovery.
 Start your journey towards a brighter future by calling us today at 866-294-5306.